 I am a victim of domestic violence and the abuser has a gun.
 Is that legal?

-Tennessee state law says that a person cannot have or buy any type of gun if s/he:
+Tennessee state law says that a person cannot have or buy any type of gun if they:

 - was committed to or hospitalized in a mental institution by the court;1

-- is under 25 years of age and was determined to be a “delinquent” by a judge on or after July 1, 2024 for something that would have been one or more of the following crimes if s/he were an adult:
+- is under 25 years of age and was determined to be a “delinquent” by a judge on or after July 1, 2024, for something that would have been one or more of the following crimes if they were an adult:

 - aggravated assault;